Twins vs. Tigers Player Props Betting Odds

 MLB Props Today: Minnesota Twins

-- The Twins will hand the ball to Sonny Gray (4-1) for his 14th start of the season.
+- Joe Ryan (7-3) will take to the mound for the Twins and make his 14th start of the season.

-- He has earned a quality start five times in 13 starts this season.

-- Gray has pitched five or more innings in four straight games and will look to extend that streak.
+- Ryan has two starts in a row of five innings or more.

-- He has three appearances with no earned runs allowed in 13 chances this season.
+- He has two appearances this season with zero earned runs allowed out of his 13 chances this season.

 |Opponent